Whose shocks are you riding on?

 UNDERSTANDING HOW ORIGINAL EQUIPMENT INSPIRED TECHNOLOGIES CAN HELP KEEP YOU SAFE BEHIND THE WHEEL

-Shocks do wear out over time – just like your tires and brakes.
+Shocks do wear out over time – just like your tyres and brakes.
 The rate of wear can vary based on road condition, driving style, vehicle loads and other factors.
-Therefore, it is important to have your shocks inspected every 20,000 km.
+Therefore, it is important to have your shocks inspected every 12,500 miles.
 And if a professional tells you it is time for new shocks, be sure to select replacements that were engineered and constructed to provide the performance, safety and reliability you deserve.

 Understanding the Differences: Original Equipment vs. Aftermarket

 “Original equipment,” or “OE”, is a term you are likely to encounter when researching any replacement vehicle part.
 Another common term is “aftermarket.”
 Understanding the differences – and, in some cases, similarities – between these terms is key to selecting the right replacement shock absorbers for your vehicle.

 OE parts are those that were installed in the factory during the vehicle assembly process.
 When your vehicle was new, it was equipped with four OE shock absorbers.
 OE parts are manufactured by suppliers that have met the vehicle manufacturer’s strict standards for quality and performance.